sbansal6/alpaca-mcp-server/README.md

 ## Claude Code Usage

+To use Alpaca MCP Server with Claude Code, please follow the steps below.

 The `claude mcp add command` is part of [Claude Code](https://www.anthropic.com/claude-code).
 If you have the Claude MCP CLI tool installed (e.g. by `npm install -g @anthropic-ai/claude-code`), you can use this command to add the server to Claude Code:

 ```bash